-There will be massive hammerhead sharks and the whirlpools of silver trevallies.
-The clouds of blue ballista and yellow-backed fusiliers, the sparkling waterfalls of the glass fish, the colorful flutter of the butterfly fish ...
+There will be massive hammerhead sharks and the swirls of silver jacks.
+The swarms of blue triggerfish and yellow-backed fusiliers, the glittering waterfalls of glass fish, the multicoloured twirls of butterfly fish...
 And also the graceful green turtles, the enormous humpback parrot fish, the majestic napoleons.
-The bright yellow benches of the snappers and the delicate interlacing of the giant gorgonians ...
+The bright yellow schools of snappers and the delicate interlacing of giant gorgonians...

 I brought back tons of photos, which I finally find the time to sort through, now that I'm back under the grey Breton sky.
-I'll come back and show you all that soon!
+I'll be back to show you all this very soon!